The open forums will be held Feb. 17, 24 and 28.

 Applications must be in by Tuesday, Feb.
 18.

-The rabbi and Muslim judge also will speak at Hamline University and Mount Zion Temple.
-The programs are sponsored by the Jay Phillips Center for Interfaith Learning.
+The film on Pentecostalism in Rio prisons and panel discussion are sponsored by the Jay Phillips Center for Interfaith Learning.

 Meet with a financial aid counselor to consider the implications of withdrawing from school.